oppia/oppia-web-developer-docs/Google-Summer-of-Code-2026.md

 - The contributor dashboard works like it did before.
 Opportunities are surfaced for translators, translators can submit translations, reviewers can review them, and accepted translations are displayed to users.
 - Topic filtering for translators and reviewers works.
 - While the contributor dashboard user experience hasn’t changed, it is now implemented using an extensible infrastructure that we can easily extend to the rest of the user-generated content in our curated curriculum.
-- All applicable frontend, backend, and acceptance (unlikely to change much) tests have been written.
+- All applicable frontend, backend, and acceptance (unlikely to change much) tests have been written and pass robustly.

 Milestone 2: